daniifrim/ddf_reels_bot/README.md

 - Track sender information in Coda by adding additional columns
 - Add validation for specific types of Reels
 - Implement rate limiting or access control
-- Create admin commands for statistics
+- Create more admin commands for additional functionality

 ## Troubleshooting

 If you encounter issues:

 - Check the Vercel deployment logs for errors
+- Look in the `logs` directory for detailed error information
 - Verify your Telegram webhook is set correctly
 - Make sure all environment variables are set properly
-- Test the Coda API connection separately
+- Test the Coda API connection separately using `test_coda_connection.py`
 - Check Telegram Bot API status

 ## License